xenon-middleware/xenon-tutorial/readthedocs/tutorial.rst

 to it will get you help on the particular combination of subcommands you supplied.

 The focus of this tutorial is on using Xenon's command line interface, but be aware that other programming interfaces are available through `gRPC`__.

-Where relevant, we have included equivalent code snippets, written in Java and Python, as separate tabs.
+Where relevant, we have included equivalent code snippets, written in Java, as a separate tab.

 __ https://grpc.io/